billieeyelashh/rest-api-sch0/README.md

 ## Needs TO-DO
-    - was really a pain in the ass to  get this running
+    - was really a pain to  get this running